-These treatments and others that weren’t mentioned prior have worked wonders for so many people suffering from chronic pain.
-Some pain treatments are more invasive than others, which entails that the chronic pain is caused by something more sinister at play.
+These treatments have worked wonders for so many people suffering from chronic pain.
+Some pain treatments are more invasive than others, which entails that the chronic pain is caused by something more sinister.

 The neck area, for instance, features an intricate network of bones, nerves, and muscles that harmonize with one another to provide sensation and movement.
 The cervical spine’s anatomy leaves the neck areas vulnerable to a variety of injuries and generative diseases that ultimately catalyze chronic neck pain.